This degree has three stages, each comprising 120 credits.

 - At Stage 1 you’ll study introductory modules in criminology and in law.

-- Next, at Stage 2, you’ll study two further modules exploring public and criminal law, and criminology.
+- Next, at Stage 2, you’ll explore public and evidence law, and criminology.

-- Finally, at Stage 3, you’ll study two law modules from a choice of four and complete your degree with a criminology module.
+- Finally, at Stage 3, you’ll study crime, social harm, trusts law and complete your degree with a choice of law modules.

 At Stage 1, you’ll begin with a broad introduction to criminology, thinking about the ways in which the study of crime has been informed by a variety of disciplines.
 You'll also be introduced to key social problems and criminal justice responses.
 Next, you'll explore criminal law and the courts, looking at how the criminal law operates in real-life scenarios and how the English criminal justice system operates within the wider legal system.